zhouhao028/Iknow_up/README.md

 where `--model-path` specifies the folder containing the test model, `--images` indicates that multiple image inputs are supported, and `--query` indicates the question corresponding to the image.

 ### 2. ZeroVLM (MiniGpt-4)
-Run the following command in [MiniGpt-4](https://minigpt-4.github.io/)():
+Run the following command in [MiniGpt-4](https://minigpt-4.github.io/)(The MiniGpt-4 we use is based on the Vicuna version):
 ```
 python demo.py --cfg-path eval_configs/minigpt4_eval.yaml  --gpu-id 0
 ```
-The `calculate_ranked_prompt_indices` parameter denotes whether to use a retriever model to adaptively choose demonstrations for each question.
-The number of demonstrations can be set with the `num_examplars` parameter.
-Additionally, the number of candidate triples $K$ can be set with `num_choices` parameter.

 ## Contact:
 If you have any questions about the code, feel free to contact me via hao.zhou28@outlook.com.